Watch past educational presentations and see live events in real time

 The ACR welcomes participation of members employed by commercial entities on the following standing committees:

-The ACR cannot allow members who are primarily employed by commercial entities to serve as members of the following committees:
+The ACR cannot allow members who are primarily employed by commercial entities and/or insurance companies to serve as members of the following committees: